eaHat/classyfire/README.md

-classyfire package
+classyfire
 ==========

-#### Robust multivariate classification using highly optimised SVM ensembles
+Classyfire is an R (www.r-project.org) package for robust multivariate classification using highly optimised SVM ensembles

 A collection of functions for the creation and application of highly optimised, robustly evaluated ensembles of support vector machines (SVMs).
 The package takes care of training individual SVM classifiers using a fast parallel heuristic algorithm, and combines individual classifiers into ensembles.
 Robust metrics of classification performance are offered by bootstrap resampling and permutation testing.